babla45/status_for_solved_cf_problem_extension/readme.md

 - **Submissions page integration**: Works on any user's submissions page
 - **Problemset page integration**: Works on the main problemset page showing all problems
 - **Visual indicators**: Green ✓ for solved problems, Red ✗ for unsolved problems
+- **Problem ratings**: Shows the difficulty rating of problems in submissions pages
+- **User comparison**: Compare solved problems across multiple users by rating
+- **Profile integration**: Add users to comparison directly from their profile pages
 - **Contest and Gym support**: Shows status for both contest and gym problems (gym status may be limited due to API restrictions)
 - **Configurable username**: Easy-to-use popup interface for changing the target user
 - **Performance optimized**: Uses caching to minimize API calls